 Associate Professor Russell Zaretzki, of the Haslam College of Business, heads the DSE program.

-He says with a smile that it will be up to the next director of the Bredesen Center, Governor’s Chair for Advanced Manufacturing Suresh Babu, to determine if there’s a need for a third interdisciplinary PhD program between UT and ORNL.
+Although Riedinger taught one more semester of an introductory energy science and technology course, he says with a smile that it will be up to the next director of the Bredesen Center, Governor’s Chair for Advanced Manufacturing Suresh Babu, to determine if there’s a need for a third interdisciplinary PhD program between UT and ORNL.